Navid200/xDrip/docs/Download-xDrip.md

 ---

 #### **Stable Release**
-You can download the latest stable version under "Latest" from the [GitHub repository]
+You can download the latest stable version under `Latest` from the [GitHub repository]
 On a mobile, you will need to scroll almost all the way down to reach `Latest`.
 ![](./images/Latest_mobile.png)
 <br/>